-We appoint a Quality Review Partner ('QRP') to conduct engagement quality control reviews of, inter alia, the audit engagements of public interest entities and higher risk audit engagements.
+We appoint a Quality Review Partner ('QRP') to conduct engagement quality control reviews of, inter alia, the audit engagements of public interest entities.
 QRPs are experienced individuals who are independent of the core engagement team.
-They receive training when appointed as a QRP and on a regular basis thereafter.
+They receive training for their task.